flutter/website/src/docs/development/ui/navigation/deep-linking.md

 If you're running the app in a web browser, there's no additional setup required.
 Route paths are handled in the same way as an iOS or Android deep link.
-By default, web apps read the deep link path from the url fragment using the pattern: `/#/path/to/app/screen`.
+By default, web apps read the deep link path from the url fragment using the pattern: `/#/path/to/app/screen`, but this can be changed by [configuring the URL strategy] for your app.

 To follow along, create a new Flutter project with [the `Router` widget sample][router-sample] in flutter/samples.